AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Results and Discussion

 \subsection{Qualitative Analysis}

 The \autoref{fig:quality} shows qualitative examples of captions generated by the proposed AC-Lite model for the test set of the COCO-AC dataset.
-The \autoref{fig:quality} compares the quality of the generated captions of AC-Lite with those reported in BiLSTM~\cite{mypaper_paclic}.
-For example, as illustrated in \autoref{fig:quality}(a) and \autoref{fig:quality}(b), the proposed model generates similar or better captions compared to Baseline-6~\cite{mypaper_paclic}.
-These generated captions can identify the color of the shirt as (Orange) as well as activity (Snowboarding) and (Playing Tennis).
+For example, as illustrated in \autoref{fig:quality}(a) and \autoref{fig:quality}(b), the AC-Lite model can identify the color of the shirt as (Orange) as well as activity (Snowboarding) and (Playing Tennis).
 Additionally, in \autoref{fig:quality}(a), the proposed model can identify the environment as (Mountain) more accurately.
 The same can be observed with \autoref{fig:quality}(b) and \autoref{fig:quality}(f) where the model accurately identifies the surrounding environment (Sidewalk) and (City) respectively.
 This is attributed to the fact that the CNN models provide the whole image as input to the language decoder instead of a few selected image regions.
 However, inputting all image regions has drawbacks, such as the proposed model failing in object counting and identification.
-For instance, in \autoref{fig:quality}(c) counts one person.
-Similarly, the proposed model fails to identify the ``horse'' and ``car'' present in the \autoref{fig:quality}(d) and \autoref{fig:quality}(f), respectively.
+For instance, in \autoref{fig:quality}(d), the proposed model counts one person.
+Similarly, the proposed model fails to identify the ``horse'' and ``car'' present in the \autoref{fig:quality}(e) and \autoref{fig:quality}(f), respectively.